beaker/docs/docs/start/interactive.md

 beaker session create --image docker://allennlp/allennlp -- allennlp test-install
 ```

 Some features, like user mapping, will not work with all images.
 For instance, In the AllenNLP
 image, you will see a prompt like `I have no name!@fd82c7800efa:~$`.
 Please contact the
 Beaker team if you need help setting up a custom environment for your interactive sessions.

 ### Image Caching

 By default Beaker Interactive will use a local copy of an image if one exists.
 For example, if
-you've ran `docker pull allennlp/allennlp` before, then starting a session using that image won't
+you've run `docker pull allennlp/allennlp` before, then starting a session using that image won't
 pull the latest version to the host:

 ```
 beaker session create --image docker://allennlp/allennlp
 ```

 You can change this behavior using the `--pull` option.
 The option can be
 one of `always`, `missing` or `never`, and defaults to `missing`.
 If the value is `always`,
 the latest version is always retrieved from the source: